-By responding to the message, Contacts will be assigned to that agent automatically.
-Otherwise, the Contact can be assigned to a user easily using the Assignment dropdown as Users are organized by Team.
+By responding to the message, Contacts will be assigned to that Agent automatically.
+Otherwise, the Contact can be assigned to a User easily using the Assignment dropdown as Users are organized by Team.

 Assigning WhatsApp Contacts: Auto-Assignment

-Once you have a truly high volume of Contacts coming in, using the Picking strategy is no longer feasible as Contacts will be coming in faster then you can pick them.
+Once you have a truly high volume of Contacts coming in, using the Picking strategy is no longer feasible as Contacts will be coming in faster than you can pick them.
 For large businesses like this Auto-Assignment should be used.

-There are two Auto-Assignment modes – Round Robin or Assign To User With Least Contacts.
-To ensure all inquiries are answered in a timely manner, select Assign to Online Users Only, and users who are offline or busy will not be assigned any contacts.
+There are two Auto-Assignment modes - Round Robin or Assign To User With Least Contacts.
+To ensure all inquiries are answered in a timely manner, select Assign to Online Users Only, and Users who are offline or busy will not be assigned any Contacts.

 If you enjoyed this article and you'd like to learn more about WhatsApp Business, please check out our articles on: